livz/livz.github.io/_tips/Permissions-Poke-Around.md

 ## *What does it mean in practice?*

 * A very important aspect is that **_an application cannot prompt for this permission_**.
-It must be granted manually.
+It must be granted it manually.
 The process is however, very simple:
-    1. Open *System Preferences...*
+    1. Open *System Preferences*
     2. Go to *Security & Privacy*
     3. Click on the *Privacy* Tab
     4. Click *Full Disk Access* section in the sidebar

 After unlocking the interface, just drag-and-drop an application here, or use the **+** button to add manually.

-* The protected folders have *no special attributes or permissions*:
+* Notice that the protected folders have *no special attributes or permissions*:

 ```bash
 ~ ls -ald@ ~/Library/Safari